astropy/astropy/docs/development/releasing.rst

       $ cd /wherever/you/put/astropy/astropy_helpers
       $ git branch tmp-release-v<version> <maintenance branch name>

 #.
-In that branch, create a release commit by updating the version info and
+In that branch, create release commits by updating the changelog and then the
-   changelog as described in the release instructions above.
+   version info and as described in the release instructions above.

 #.
 Push the branch you just created to the `astropy-helpers repository`_ on
    github::